Koffi Olomide: 1956–1980: Childhood, education and music debut

 During school holidays in the mid-1970s, Koffi returned to Kinshasa and began composing lyrics for various artists in the Zairean music scene, earning the sobriquet "the most famous student in Zaire" and seizing the attention of Papa Wemba, who had recently departed from Yoka Lokole and was actively engaged as a lyricist.
-Koffi recorded his debut single, "Onia", while on leave in Kinshasa.
-Following the establishment of Viva La Musica, he contributed songs such as "Mère Supérieure", "Ebalé Mbongé", and "Aissa Na Zoé".
-In mid-1977, alongside Wemba and King Kester Emeneya, he composed "Asso" and "Princesse ya Synza".
-In subsequent years, he released songs like "Samba Samba", "Ekoti ya Nzube", "Elengi ya Mbonda", and "Bien Aimée Aniba".
+Koffi recorded his debut singles, "Sango Ndambo" and "Asso", while on leave in Kinshasa.
+Following the establishment of Viva La Musica, he contributed songs such as "Mère Supérieure", "Ebalé Mbongé", and part of "Aissa Na Zoé".
+In February 1978, he released the single "Princesse ya Synza", backed by Viva La Musica.
+In subsequent years, he released songs like "Samba Samba", "Ekoti ya Nzube", "Elengi ya Mbonda", "Bien Aimée" and "Anibo".
 While making music during off-peak hours and mainly during holidays, straddling Zaire and France, Koffi earned a bachelor's degree in business economics in 1981 from the University of Bordeaux.
+That same year, Zaïko Langa Langa released the LP Oka Biso!!!
+Tokangi Robinet!!!, including the song "Femme Noire" composed and performed by Koffi alongside the band.

 1983–1984: Ngounda and Lady Bo

 Following his graduation, Koffi went to Kinshasa but could not find employment.
 He then returned to Europe in search of work.
 After coming back to Zaire in 1982, Debaba, an acquaintance from years earlier, proposed they collaborate to form the orchestra Historia Musica, alternatively recognized as Historia Esthétique.
 The orchestra was established in 1983, with Debaba as its founder, Koffi as the president and backup vocalist, and Lélé Nsundi as the artistic director.
 It included other members like Cele Le Roi, Desouza Santu, Koko Anana Efoloko, Muzola Ngunga (formerly of Orchestre Kiam), Laza le Chestre, Coco Coluche, Djoe Mile, Derval, Adamo Leovis, Moreno, Athos, Autri, Commando, and Lokombe Bola Bolite.
 However, Koffi's tenure with Historia Musica was truncated due to internal disputes with Debaba.
-Koffi subsequently commenced work on his debut solo studio album, Ngounda, recording it at Verckys Kiamuangana Mateta's Veve studio in Kinshasa, before heading to Brussels to finish production.
+Koffi subsequently commenced work on his debut solo studio album, Ngounda, recording it at Studio Madeleine in Brussels backed by musicians from Zaïko Langa Langa.
 The album premiered the same year.
-It was produced by Roland Leclerc through Production Tchika and included a guest appearance by Josky Kiambukuta.
+It was produced by Jules Lusangi Fataki through Production Tchika and included a guest appearance by Josky Kiambukuta.
 Koffi described this as his "first experience in a professional studio".

 Ngounda received mixed reviews, and Koffi began working on his second studio album, Lady Bo, which was released in 1984 and featured King Kester Emeneya as a guest artist.
 Lady Bo was recorded at the Brussels-based Studio Swan and produced by Goal Productions.
 Koffi composed and wrote all the tracks, while Raf Verlinden managed the engineering, and Popolipo provided guitar and bass.